“You can’t take it with you. There are no pockets in a shroud.”– Elsie de Wolfe

 Whether your assets become gifts or inheritance, your heirs usually face no tax liability on them: Any gift taxes or estate taxes due are typically your or your estate’s liabilities.
 However, if you gift appreciated assets during your lifetime, those assets’ original cost basis transfers with the gifts.
 So when an heir sells a gifted asset, that person may be subject to a capital gains tax.

 One of modern society’s cruel jokes is that children often have the greatest need for their inheritance in the early years of their parents’ retirement, which is when their parents still need the money.
 Then, by the time their parents are gone, many children have become financially secure and may not need the inheritance.
-From this perspective, you should gift as much as you can comfortably afford during your lifetime, while remaining aware of the capital-gain-basis step-up available for inherited assets.
+From this perspective, if you are inclined to give, you should gift as much as you can comfortably afford during your lifetime, while remaining aware of the available step-up in capital gain basis for inherited assets.
 So, gift your assets that have minimal gains and save your most appreciated assets for inheritance.

 We have all seen examples in which the children of wealthy individuals are unmotivated to succeed on their own due to the wealth they have already been gifted or the future wealth that is on the way.
 If properly incentivizing your children is a concern, there is a clear disadvantage to gifting your wealth to them outright.